sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - TODO why 'No-halt' string set is 'non-halting Java programs' maybe it is probably one
   $\text{No-halt} \Coloneqq \{s\vert P_s \text{applied to s does not halting}\} = \{s \notin lang(Ps)\}:(8.3)$
-- This books seems to have much more typos than DMIA.
+- This books seems to have much more typos than DMIA (even wrong hints like Problem 6.6...) and it has many ambiguous description (TODO give one specific example of such one ambiguous description).
+  - typo like "more than $\sqrt{n}$ steps" in p361.
 ## notice
 - I only did problems referred to in the main contents because some of them are very interesting and Enlightening.
 - starting from checking problems in chapter 8 where I have read up to 9.3 finished in mcs.pdf, I began reading mcs_2018.pdf (difference between these 2 books see `compare_bmk.awk`) TODO compare these [2 files](https://www.adobe.com/acrobat/how-to/compare-two-pdf-files.html)
   - The migration may probably began from commit e7d0044d95aa8675c19af4745f24084e7080a59e to .
+- From 9.6, if "Lemma 9.6.1", etc, are highlighted, it means their proofs are skipped because of  duplicity with DMIA.
 ### relation with 6.042J 2019
 - currently the following chapter_1-3 problems, chapter_2-2 problems are not in IN-CLASS QUESTIONS or ASSIGNMENTS.
 ## diff between 2017 and mcs 2018